akkadotnet/getakka.net/src/docs/working-with-actors/Actor lifecycle.md

 }
 ```

 This method is called when the actor is first created.
 During restarts it is called by the default implementation of `PostRestart`, which means that by overriding that method you can choose whether the initialization code in this method is called only exactly once for this actor or for every restart.
-Initialization code which is part of the actor’s constructor will always be called when an instance of the actor class is created, which happens at every restart.
+Initialization code which is part of the actor's constructor will always be called when an instance of the actor class is created, which happens at every restart.

 ## Restart Hooks
 All actors are supervised, i.e. linked to another actor with a fault handling strategy.
 Actors may be restarted in case an exception is thrown while processing a message (see [Supervision and Monitoring](supervision-and-monitoring).
 This restart involves the hooks mentioned above:

-- The old actor is informed by calling `PreRestart` with the exception which caused the restart and the message which triggered that exception; the latter may be None if the restart was not caused by processing a message, e.g. when a supervisor does not trap the exception and is restarted in turn by its supervisor, or if an actor is restarted due to a sibling’s failure.
-If the message is available, then that message’s sender is also accessible in the usual way (i.e. by calling the `Sender` property).
+- The old actor is informed by calling `PreRestart` with the exception which caused the restart and the message which triggered that exception; the latter may be None if the restart was not caused by processing a message, e.g. when a supervisor does not trap the exception and is restarted in turn by its supervisor, or if an actor is restarted due to a sibling's failure.
+If the message is available, then that message's sender is also accessible in the usual way (i.e. by calling the `Sender` property).
   This method is the best place for cleaning up, preparing hand-over to the fresh actor instance, etc. By default it stops all children and calls `PostStop`.
 - The initial factory from the `ActorOf` call is used to produce the fresh instance.
-- The new actor’s `PostRestart` method is invoked with the exception which caused the restart.
+- The new actor's `PostRestart` method is invoked with the exception which caused the restart.
 By default the `PreStart` is called, just as in the normal start-up case.

 An actor restart replaces only the actual actor object; the contents of the mailbox is unaffected by the restart, so processing of messages will resume after the `PostRestart` hook returns.
 The message that triggered the exception will not be received again.
 Any message sent to an actor while it is being restarted will be queued to its mailbox as usual.